 One of the most tried and true ways to land any job is by responding to job postings.
 However, what if there aren’t any?
 You must create the need for the position if one is not currently available.
 One such way is by establishing yourself as an expert in the field of education.
 This may occur by:

 - Putting yourself out there.
-Teachers, administrators, and parents should be made well aware of your exemplary qualities and skills with regard to curriculum development and student success.
+Teachers, administrators, and parents should be well aware of your exemplary qualities and skills concerning curriculum development and student success.

 - Networking.
-Cultivate relationships with individuals in the local and school community, who will be able to create and help you secure the position of Education Consultant.
+Cultivate relationships with individuals in the local and school community who will create and help you secure the position of Education Consultant.

 - Networking online.
 Social media plays a huge role in moving an idea forward, whether it is instilling a perceived need, developing more positions in the school, or helping you land your new dream job.